Suffocation Warnings Packaging Requirements: Legal Guidelines to Know

 |Chicago, IL||Opening > 7 inches in diameter||Polyethelyne bags or packaging articles that are used in and around households.||Bags intended for food products <5 lbs.|

 |New York, NY||Lengh and width totals 25 inches or more and opening has diameter of at least 7 inches.||Plastic bag, partial plastic bag or packaging articles intended for domestic use or designed or decorated to encourage use as a toy.||N/A|

 States and cities have differences in the specific language they suggest using as a suffocation warning, but the following warning is accepted by all.

 Warning: To avoid danger of suffocation, keep this plastic bag away from babies and children.
 Do not use this bag in cribs, beds, carriages, or playpens.
 This bag is not a toy.

-States and local laws also vary with respect to the font size required for suffocation warnings, but the following guidelines should satisfy all major cities and states.
+States and local laws also vary with respect to the font size required for suffocation warnings, but the following guidelines should satisfy most major cities and states.

 Amazon FBA Requirements

 Fulfillment by Amazon is becoming popular for many ecommerce companies.
 With Amazon FBA, your orders are fulfilled by Amazon for a fee that covers storage and order handling.
 Amazon has a host of packaging requirements companies need to keep in mind when using the FBA service.
 These requirements dictate how ecommerce companies must package their goods in bulk when delivering them to the Amazon warehouse.
 Because Amazon packages and sends these goods out themselves (with their own sourced and branded boxes and mailers), these packaging requirements do not relate to outer containers or shipping packages.